thaliproject/thali/DeveloperHandbook.md

 See [Android Emulator](AndroidEmulator)

 # Notes on adventures in node.js land
+## How to debug PouchDB tests in Node.js and Intellij
 I wanted to debug the tests in PouchDB as part of a PR.
 The main problem I ran into is that I use IntelliJ as my IDE and I needed a way to run PouchDB's mocha tests.
 Normally this is handled easily by just executing ./bin/test-node.sh which handles all the details.
 The good news is that what test-node.sh does is very straight forward and easy to set up as a test in IntelliJ.
 Except.... it turns out that in the tests directory there are tests both for node.js and tests for the browser. test-node.sh works around this by providing a test file path that ends with test.*.js where all files that match that pattern are guaranteed to be safe for node.js.
 The shell then expands the wild card into a set of files and then node/mocha gets called.
 The issue is https://youtrack.jetbrains.com/issue/WEB-10067 which doesn't support wild card expansing of files when specifying the test directory.
 To work around this here is what I do.

 1. Run -> Edit Configurations -> Green Plus -> Mocha